Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 # Outline with internal Hyperlinks
 1. Case Study
-2. Developer Level Rectangles, Layout Connections to Case Study
+.
+Developer Level Rectangles, Layout Connections to Case Study .
+Geometry Checker: landscape, portrait, and square
+.
+Display Checker: does the CANVAS fit in the Display, is the Canvas the same geometry as the screen, how can the appWidth and AppHeight be adjusted to help this ("turn your phone")
-3. 2D Shapes: "The Buttons of a Music Player
+.
+2D Shapes: "The Buttons of a Music Player
-4.
+.

 Ideas:
 - MP3 Metadata Populating Strings, Introduction to API Populating all Data Types, Constructors and toString()